Client: Volker Stevin

 The working platform would be set approximately 2 metres below the underside of the jetty, putting the scaffold platform within the tidal zone twice per day.

-The final restriction was that due to the amount of work required to the underside of the concrete deck, no horizontal tubes could be installed within 2 metres of the underside of the concrete deck.
+A third restriction was, due to the amount of work required to the underside of the concrete deck, no horizontal tubes could be installed within 2 metres of the underside of the concrete deck.

 Having satisfied the client that Denholm Industrial Services had achieved a viable set of solutions, the operations team - working with daily tides - employed installation techniques developed over years of marine experience to erect the scaffold.